Yord/shargs/README.md

 #### Usage Documentation DSL

-The usage DSL extends the layout DSL by providing functions that incorporate command-line options.
+The usage DSL extends the layout DSL by providing functions that may access command-line options.
-Using this DSL makes defining usage documentation for command-line options very simple:
+Using this DSL makes defining usage documentation for command-line options very straight forward:

 ```js
 const docs = usage([